department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

     - url: /disability-benefits/apply/claim-types/predischarge-claim/overseas
       title: Go to an Intake Site in Korea or Germany
       description: Are you stationed overseas?
+ relatedlinks:
+   heading: Other information you may be interested in exploring
+   links:
+   - url: /employment/vocational-rehab-and-employment/ides/
+     title: Accessing VR&E Through the Integrated Disability Evaluation System (IDES)
+     description: Find out how you can access vocational rehabilitation and employment services as soon as possible through IDES.
 ---

 <div class="va-introtext">